KamoheloKoali/HI-Bot/README.md

 ![Example Screenshot](./img/image.png)

-Inside HI-Bot's repository, create a .env.local file and write your student email and password
+Inside HI-Bot's repository, create a .env.local file and write your student email and password because they are needed to get through the login form.

 ``` bash
   STUDENT_PASSWORD="..."